Spatial Joins & Proximity Filters

 Diagnostic Boundaries:

-• If the plan shows Cross Product or Hash Join without spatial predicates, verify that ST_Intersects resides in the ON clause, not WHERE.
+• If the plan shows Cross Product or Hash Join without spatial predicates, verify that && and the spatial predicate reside in the ON clause, not WHERE.
 The optimizer only triggers spatial routing when the predicate is part of the join condition.

 • For deeper tuning of envelope strategies and index utilization thresholds, consult Optimizing Point-in-Polygon Queries in DuckDB.